-Miami Children’s Hospital has a responsibility to provide your child with appropriate medical care.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, has a responsibility to provide your child with appropriate medical care.
 The following is a set of guiding principles of patient care.
 It is important for you to know what your child’s rights are as a patient and what your rights and obligations are as a parent and user of this hospital.
 We encourage you to talk with those involved with your child’s care.
 A summary of your rights and responsibilities is as follows:

 You and your child have the right:

 - To be treated with courtesy and respect, with appreciation of his or her individual dignity, and with protection of his or her need for privacy.

 - To a prompt and reasonable response to questions and requests.

 - To know who is providing medical services and who is responsible for his or her care.